magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

   - Use the `magpie4` package for output analysis.
   - Analyse outputs with the `gdx` package.
 exercises:
-  - task: Execute the model-internal output script `rds report` via the command window.
-This script collects the results of several report-functions - that calculate many key output variables like Production, Land Use or Yields - and writes them into one rds file.
+  - task: "Execute the model-internal output script `rds report` via the command window.
+This script collects the results of several report-functions - that calculate many key output variables like Production, Land Use or Yields - and writes them into one rds file."
     solution: "1. open a command line in the main MAgPIE model folder\n
                2. select model run by typing in number and press `ENTER`\n
                3. select `rds report` by pressing 2 and `ENTER`\n
                4. select `Direct execution` by pressing 3 and `ENTER`\n"
-  - task: Open a validation pdf (either in a folder containing your own simulation results or the downloaded MAgPIE simulation runs and\n (a) make yourself familiar with the structure of the document and the hierarchy of outputs as displayed by the table of contents and\n (b) have a look at some figures displaying model outputs of your interest.
+  - task: "Open a validation pdf (either in a folder containing your own simulation results or the downloaded MAgPIE simulation runs and\n (a) make yourself familiar with the structure of the document and the hierarchy of outputs as displayed by the table of contents and\n (b) have a look at some figures displaying model outputs of your interest."
 published: true
 ---